 It costs too much to live and build housing in Montgomery County.
-Reflecting both high demand and the county's reputation for a high quality of life, housing prices in Montgomery County are among the highest in the Washington metropolitan area.
+Reflecting both high demand

+Draft Work Product for Planning Board Review on June 11, 2020 and the county's reputation for a high quality of life, housing prices in Montgomery County are among the highest in the Washington metropolitan area.